 Do not bluff about moving your volume unless you are genuinely prepared to do so.
 Carriers can often tell when a shipper lacks the operational agility to switch providers.
 Develop real relationships with alternative carriers to make your competitive leverage authentic.

-3. Focus on the Minimum Charge
+3. Don’t Overlook the Minimum Charge

 The minimum charge is the absolute floor price a carrier will bill for a shipment, regardless of your negotiated discount.
 If your base discount reduces the cost of a package to $6.00, but your contract specifies a minimum charge of $8.50, you will pay $8.50.
 Negotiating a lower minimum charge is critical for businesses that ship lightweight or low-zone packages.
 Always ensure your minimum reductions keep pace with your base discount increases.